bayespy/bayespy/docs/source/index.rst

    You should have received a copy of the GNU General Public License along with BayesPy.
 If not, see <http://www.gnu.org/licenses/>.

-..
-BayesPy documentation master file, created by sphinx-quickstart on Mon Aug 27 12:22:11 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to BayesPy's documentation!
 ===================================